CampusVH/cvh-camera/README.md

 ## Stdin-Interface

-The Nodejs server is controlled by PULT via its stdin.
+The camera server is controlled by PULT via its stdin.
 One could also implement the interface in any other program to manage the CVH-Camera.

 For the syntax of the commands the following convention is used in this documentation: